Oleg Blokhin: Politics

 In 1998 Blokhin was elected to Verkhovna Rada (Ukraine's parliament) for Hromada.
 He joined Hromada while still being a member of the Communist Party of Ukraine.
-In 2002, Blokhin was elected to Verkhovna Rada for a second term.
+In March 2002, Blokhin was elected to Verkhovna Rada for a second term.
 In October 2002, he joined the United Social Democratic Party of Ukraine.

 Family

-Blokhin's father, Volodymyr Blokhin, is a native of Moscow, a veteran of the World War II, survivor of the Leningrad blockade, and a former Soviet law enforcement agent.
-He later worked as a sports functionary for the Soviet Dynamo Society.
+Blokhin's father, Vladimir Blokhin, is a native of Moscow, a veteran of the World War II, survivor of the Leningrad blockade, and a former Soviet law enforcement agent (militsiya).
+He later worked as a sports functionary for the republican Dynamo Society, which is related to law enforcement and the state security forces.
 Blokhin's mother Kateryna Adamenko is from Nebrat village in Borodianka Raion, Kyiv Oblast.
 She originally worked at a Kyiv sewing factory, but eventually discovered hidden athletic talents and became the Soviet champion in track and field as well as pentathlon.
 After retiring from sports, she became a staff member at one of Kyiv's universities.

 Blokhin was married to Irina Deriugina, a top coach and former world champion in rhythmic gymnastics, but the couple divorced in the early 1990s.
 Blokhin and Deriugina have a daughter, singer Iryna Blokhina, who wrote and performed the Euro 2012 anthem.

 Blokhin and his second wife, Angela, have two daughters, Hanna (born 2001) and Katerina (born 2002).